rubisc/WDI_Project1_Hangman/README.md

 + Have the player guess the whole phrase, and not just one letter at a time.
 If the user guesses the whole phrase incorrectly, then the user will automatically lose and the entire man will be hung!
 + Allow the user to determine level off difficulty (easier levels have more body parts, therefore more guesses)

+####Unsolved Problems
+I originally wanted to

+####Installation Instructions
+Clone the repo from Github and open the link of the game in your browser.

 ####Link: https://rubisc.github.io/WDI_Project1_Hangman/